lachrymaLF/Coloramen/README.md

 Achieved through direct manipulation of the animation preset binary

+### Caveats
+- The data in [Source / Masks / Effects & Masks] option will not be saved
+- Keyframes and expressions are not saved

+### How it works
 Here is a diagram explaining the .ffx data stored for Colorama

 ![Explanation of Colorama data](https://i.imgur.com/U0D5Q5h.png)